mnikander/cpp_algorithm/README.md

 cmake --build out/ && ./out/unit_tests && ./out/main
 ```

+## Directory structure
+- `src/simple/  ` contains the implementations of the algorithms as functions, they are simple and can be used on their own
+- `src/pipeline/` contains function objects which serve as pipeline adapters for each of the algorithms and allow creating bash-style pipelines with the `|` operator
+- `src/meta/    ` contains several meta functions, including the implementation of the `|` operator itself

 # Algorithms

 These algorithm implementations are designed for ease-of-use, but are hard-coded to std::vector and do copy-by-value, which makes them slow.